guoyihonggyh/IEEE_Documentation/source/feature_engineering.rst

 -------
 To make the feature more representative, we combine the output of LDA and BERT output to obtain a new feature.
 We concatenate the vector of LDA and the embedding of Universal sentence encoder (USE).
-Specifically, for LDA with $$k$$ topic, we have a k dimension topic distribution for each abstract.
+Specifically, for LDA with :math:`k` topic, we have a k dimension topic distribution for each abstract.
 For USE, we have a 512 dimension sentence embedding.
 And we concatenate this two part of vector, represented as follows: